 EP: Because of Andy Sirkis’s Gollum and performance capture being a huge part of blockbuster movie-making?

 We can’t blame anyone but ourselves for what happened.
 That’s my motto in life: no regrets.
 Keep moving forward.
 That’s how I’ve survived over the years.
-I make all my own decisions, creatively and in life, so I have to accept the fuck ups too.
+I make all my own decisions, creatively and in life, so you have to own your fuck ups too.

 EP: You’ve brought us rather neatly to the two sequels to ‘The Matrix’.
 That was your big break but also your undoing in Hollywood.